SethStalley/network-smoothie/README.md

 ## Disclaimer

 Smoothie works thanks to the backend work done by Morhhaus.
-This project aims to add an easy to use front-end for Morhau's [dispatch-proxy](https://github.com/Morhaus/dispatch-proxy) as well as place to make additions and improvements to the original backend, sense said project has not been active in years.
+This project aims to add an easy to use front-end for Morhau's [dispatch-proxy](https://github.com/Morhaus/dispatch-proxy) as well as place to make additions and improvements to the original backend, since said project has not been active in years.